bioidiap/bob.learn.boosting/README.rst

 boosting approaches.
 The Boosting algorithms implemented in this package are

 1) Gradient Boost (generalized version of Adaboost) for univariate cases
-2) TaylorBoost for univariante and multivariate cases
+2) TaylorBoost for univariate and multivariate cases

-The weak classfiers associated with these boosting algorithms are
+The weak classifiers associated with these boosting algorithms are

 1) Stump classifiers
-2) LUT based classfiers
+2) LUT based classifiers

 Check the following reference for the details: